algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 ## 9. Maintenance

 The maintenance after the project is the longest period of the lifetime of a project.
-Thus we are aiming to have commented and refactored our code as much as possible in the current context.
+Thus, we are aiming to have commented and refactored our code as much as possible in the current context.

 [^1]:IDE: Integrated Development Environment.
 This is an application or even a terminal allowing users to modify or write a computer program.
 [^2]:Repository: A repository is a folder (usually a project) stored both locally and in the cloud.
 A group of individuals can create, modify, and delete a repository freely.